-As of December 31, 2015, the investments in our portfolio were comprised of approximately \$474.9 million in debt investments and \$117.5 million in equity investments and warrants across 57 portfolio companies.
-The debt investments in our portfolio had a weighted average annualized yield of approximately 11.5% as of December 31, 2015, which includes a cash component of approximately 10.8% and a payment-in-kind ("PIK") interest component of approximately 0.7%.
+As of March 31, 2015, the investments in our portfolio were comprised of approximately \$415.4 million in debt investments and \$103.5 million in equity investments and warrants across 54 portfolio companies.
+The debt investments in our portfolio had a weighted average annualized yield of approximately 12.6% as of March 31, 2015, which includes a cash component of approximately 11.9% and a payment-in-kind ("PIK") interest component of approximately 0.7%.
 PIK interest represents contractually deferred interest added to the investment balance that is generally due at the end of the investment term and recorded as income on an accrual basis to the extent such amounts are expected to be collected.

-As of December 31, 2015, the debt investments in our portfolio had a weighted average time to maturity of 3.7 years.
+As of March 31, 2015, the debt investments in our portfolio had a weighted average time to maturity of 3.7 years and a yield to maturity of 13.4%.
 Our debt investments have structural protections, including default penalties, information rights, affirmative, negative and financial covenants, such as lien protection and prohibitions against change of control and, as needed, intercreditor agreements to protect second lien positions.

-The following charts summarize our portfolio mix of investments by security type, industry and region based on fair value as of December 31, 2015.
+The following charts summarize our portfolio mix of investments by security type, industry and region based on fair value as of March 31, 2015.